HChenX/AppRetentionHook/README-en.md

 - After personal testing, app retention time growth.
 And Hardly encountered app kill situation.
 - What surprised me was that after half a day , most apps weren't killed by the system.
-- ` Like QQ Bilibili TikTok Coolapk And more test pass , they dont be killed. `
+- ` Like QQ Bilibili TikTok Twitter Youtube And more test pass , they dont be killed. `
-- Although I have only undergone small-scale testing.
-But the effect is still significant.

 # 💡Module Description